dharma

 Gather up the fragments that remain, that nothing be lost.’

---John 6:12
+-John 6:12

 “But if by “God“ we mean a reality far surpassing our own fullness of being we must envisage the divine as total realization, abundance of life and actuality, energy unfailing, of which our mode of being is a pale reflection, and at best a symbol.
 Yet people persist in asking whether or not God exists.
 As Dostoyevsky pointed out, their question never finds an answer, because it is wrongly put.
 Its proper context is the experience of active loving, but it is confined within the narrow limits of a notion of existence which is as irrelevant to life as it is unreal and reductionist.
 The concept of God as a remote entity which does nothing served as a postulate for some philosophers of the eighteenth century, but it is foreign to all the great religious traditions of humankind.
 For these the question-and it is a burning question-is not of God‘s existence but of his presence, and this implies his power or energy.
 Yet even today deism is not dead.
 The reductionist notion of God, which was formerly the preserve of academics, is uncritically accepted by ordinary people in our society, who on the whole do not reject belief that God exists but have little sense of the divine presence and of communion with him.
 This reductionist point of view is in direct opposition to the religious instinct and mystical impulse, which suffers widespread atrophy in our times.